hanjiangriver/learn/readme.txt

 git is a distributed version control system git is free software

 i want to see how to change it

+creating a new dev branch